nspilman/natespilmandotcom/blog/How-to-organize-a-creative-project-remotely.md

   - everyone plays the same song
 published: true
 ---
 Around the "Oh, this is going to be a while" realization portion of Quaratimes, I began organizing a cover project called Everyone Plays the Same Song, in which all musicians participating record their interpretation of the same song.
 It has been a rewarding project, and in this post I want to distill down the basics of how it's done, and how you can replicate it.
-I've go over the tenets, tools and actual implementation steps of the project itself.
+I'll go over the tenets, tools and actual implementation steps of the project itself.

-If you're interested in learning more about the project itself or listen to the covers, [here is its official page. ](https://natespilman.com/blog/everyone-plays-the-same-song/) We've had two rounds at the time of this writing, and Signups for round 3 are open.
+If you're interested in learning more about the project itself or listening to the covers, [here is its official page. ](https://natespilman.com/blog/everyone-plays-the-same-song/) We've had two rounds at the time of this writing, and Signups for round 3 are open.

 ### The structure and tools that make Everyone Plays the Same Song work -